AdaCore/spark2014/lrm/source/subprograms.rst

 .. centered:: **Static Semantics**

 #.
-[As part of defining which entities are allowed as inputs, outputs,
-   and state constituents, the term "manifest" is defined as a generalization of the Ada's notion of staticness.]
-A type is said to be *manifest* if the elaboration of its declaration does not include the evaluation of any non-static scalar expression and each of its non-manifest component subtypes (if any) is subject to a per-object constraint and is a subtype of a manifest type.
-A subtype is said to be *manifest* if its type is manifest, its constraint, if any, is a static constraint, and no Dynamic_Predicate aspect specification applies to the subtype.
-A scalar expression is said to be *manifest* if it is static.
-A composite expression is said to be *manifest* if its evaluation does not include the evaluation of any non-static scalar expression and it is

-   - a static expression; or

-   - a parenthesized manifest expression; or

-   - a qualified expression or type conversion whose subtype mark designates a manifest subtype and whose operand is a manifest expression; or

-   - a name denoting a component of a manifest object; or

-   - a name denoting a slice of a manifest object having static bounds; or

-   - an aggregate whose applicable index constraint (if any) is static, whose component expressions are all manifest, and for which the evaluation of each "<>" component value (if any) fully initializes the associated component and does not involve the evaluation of any non-manifest expressions; or

-   - an extension aggregate which meets the above conditions for an aggregate and whose ancestor_part is either a manifest expression or a subtype_mark denoting a manifest subtype; or

-   - a conditional expression all of whose dependent expressions are manifest and whose selected dependent expression is known statically (i.e., for a case expression, the selecting expression is static; for an if expression, either all conditions are static or the first N-1 conditions are statically False (for some value of N) and the Nth condition is statically True); or

-   - a call with no non-manifest parameters to a function with global inputs.

-   A constant object declared by an object_declaration or an ``extended_return_object_declaration`` is manifest if its subtype is manifest and its initialization expression is manifest.
-The result object for the evaluation of a manifest composite expression is manifest [; this rule is needed because such an object can be renamed].

-#.
 A ``global_specification`` that is a ``global_list`` is shorthand for a
    ``moded_global_list`` with the ``mode_selector`` Input.